bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/challenge_md.md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?

+***
+Each Employee can be assigned to multiple Territories.
+Each Territory has only one Employee assigned to it.
+Since each Employee can be assigned to multiple Territories but each Territory has only 1 Employee assigned to it, this would be a one-to-many relationship between Employee and Territory tables.
+***

 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?

+***
+A document store is appropriate for a business to use if their database is extremely large and does not all fit into a single machine's memory space.
+They are also good for when a business has data that needs to be scaleable, as a relational database is not good at being flexible and scaleable.
+Generally a document store will hold data that does not fit as well into a relational database as well, such as documents, hence the name.
+Generally, a document store will be less rigid in its structure, which can lead to faster prototyping and rapid development.

+When you would not want to use a document store is when you have relatively small amounts of data, such that could fit into a single computer.
+This would not find as much use as a relational database would for small databases.
+Document store would also not be favorable for a well established company to switch their data from a relational database to a document store, as the data collected previously would lekely already have relationships that work well with relational database structures.
+***

 - (*Stretch*) What is "NewSQL", and what is it trying to achieve?

 ### Part 5 - Turn it in!